Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 UpdateSymptom_A -- update --> S_A
 ```

-### 5. Symptom A is finished and new Symptom D for Condition A
+### 5. Symptom A is finished and patient gets a new Symptom D for Condition A

 ```mermaid
 flowchart TB